xelAhcratiPsavilO/notes_app/README.md

-Write a frontend, single page app using only pure JavaScript
+Write a frontend, single page app using only pure JavaScript.

 Steps: